Ring Offers Doorbells, Floodlights, and MoreBy - 02/13/2019

-The first major difference between the three is how they are installed.
-All three doorbell options can be hardwired into your existing doorbell wires and will use your existing doorbell chime.
-If you don’t have an existing doorbell, your only option is the original Ring, as it can also run on battery power.
-Also, Ring Elite is a flush-mount doorbell.
-At CES I was told that it is best for new home builders or contractors because you do have to cut a hole to flush-mount the doorbell.
-However, it’s certainly possible to self-install.
+Finally, Ring Elite is a flush-mount doorbell.
+At CES, I was told that Elite is best for new home builders or contractors because you have to cut a hole to flush-mount the doorbell.
 The doorbell fits inside a standard sized junction box.
 The second feature that sets Elite apart from the other doorbells is that it uses PoE (Power over Ethernet).
 Using PoE is smart, very smart.
 It will improve Elite’s performance as it no longer relies on your wireless internet connection and will be less impervious to bandwidth issues and offline failures.

-To break it down, Ring Original is battery-powered.
+To break it down, Ring Original and V2 are battery-powered.
 Ring Pro is hardwired, has a slimmer design, higher resolution, a smaller field of view, but adds custom motion zones.
 Ring Elite is the same as Pro, but it’s a flush-mount style device and adds PoE.
 Ring also recommends that you have Ring Elite professionally installed.
 Door View Cam is made to fit over a peephole and is battery-powered.

 While the hardwired doorbells will connect to your existing door chimes, the battery-powered options will not.
 To solve for this, Ring sells two wireless chimes including the Ring Chime and Chime Pro.
 Chime Pro acts as a WiFi extender in addition to a chime.
 Of course, you don’t need a chime at all as you will receive push notifications to your phone.
-If you’re an IFTTT user, you can setup other alerts.
-For example, you can get an alert on your TV, turn your Hue lights on, or even setup text alerts to let you know when someone’s at your door.
+If you’re an IFTTT user, you can set up other alerts.
+For example, you can get an alert on your TV, turn your Hue lights on, or even set up text alerts to let you know when someone’s at your door.

-As mentioned earlier, I’ve owned the original Ring Doorbell for over a year, and I’ve recommended it to both friends and family members.
+As mentioned earlier, I’ve owned the original Ring Doorbell for a while, and I’ve recommended it to both friends and family members.
 The only problem I’ve had with it is that twice it’s lost internet connection.
 Unfortunately, when this happens, you have to remove the doorbell and reset it.
 The process takes about 15 minutes.
-Also, if you choose to run the device on battery power, you will need to take it down to recharge it.
+Also, if you choose to run the device on battery power, you’ll need to take it down to recharge it.
 Though I’ve not tested the device using the battery, the battery should last 6-12 months.
 Once it dies, it takes several hours to recharge.